(Update of 2010 post)

 Fighting in the Korean War, one of the bloodiest wars in history, ended on July 27, 1953, when the UN and North Korea signed an armistice.
 A permanent peace treaty between South Korea and North Korea has never been signed.
 What else do you know about this Cold War conflict that had the world on brink of World War III?
 (Answers below)

 1. Who first commanded the UN troops in Korea?

 2. What nation entered the war on North Korea’s side?

 3. What two aviation “firsts” occurred during the war?

 4. Why did President Truman fire General MacArthur?

 5. What were American losses in the Korean war?

 Although it attracts less attention than the nearby Vietnam War Memorial, there is a Korean War Veterans Memorial in Washington, D.C.
 A National Parks Service link: http://www.nps.gov/kwvm/

-You can read more about Korea and the Cold War era in Don’t Know Much About History and The Hidden History of America at War.
+You can read about Korea and the Cold War era in Don’t Know Much About History and The Hidden History of America at War.

 1. On July 8, with the approval of the UN Security Council, Pres.
 Truman named Douglas MacArthur commander in chief of the United Nations Command.